 1.13.
-2 provides recommendations on the management system for a research reactor as it relates to maintenance, periodic testing and inspection.
+Section 2 provides recommendations on the management system for a research reactor as it relates to maintenance, periodic testing and inspection.
 Section 3 provides recommendations on maintenance, periodic testing and inspection, and the interrelationships of the three activities and their common terminology.
 Section 4 provides recommendations on design considerations with regard to the ability to maintain, test and inspect research reactors and experiments.
 Section 5 provides recommendations on the preparation of the programmes for maintenance, periodic testing and inspection, and Sections 6-9 provide recommendations on the main concepts of these programmes.
-Sections 10, 11 and 12 provide recommendations on maintenance facilities, procurement and storage of spare parts, and inspection methods.
-The Appendix explains the relationships between terms used in this Safety Guide, and the three annexes provide examples of maintenance activities, periodic testing activities and a work permit.
+Sections 10, 11 and 12 provide recommendations on maintenance facilities, procurement, receipt and storage of spare parts, components and materials, and testing and inspection methods, respectively.
+The Appendix explains the relationships between terms used in this Safety Guide, and the three annexes provide examples of preventive maintenance activities, periodic testing activities and a work permit.